KeltonMVP/rules/docs/factions/department-rules.en.md

 ### Blacklist Warnings

-- <span style="color:orange;">1 warning:</span> excessive severe insults towards a member or the faction, disruption of a member's duty, inappropriate DM/DB, kamikaze.
+- <span style="color:orange;">1 warning:</span> excessive severe insults towards a member or the faction, disruption of a member's duty.
-- <span style="color:red;">2 warnings:</span> vulgar language, excessive DM/DB, excessive disruption of a member during their duty or activities, tampering with entrance tests alongside a 3-month ban.
+- <span style="color:red;">2 warnings:</span> vulgar language, excessive disruption of a member during their duty or activities, tampering with entrance tests alongside a 3-month ban.

 !!! example "Info note"
     Blacklisting will not be granted to departments for things that can be sanctioned with a wanted status. </br>